-Caps are usually used when it is not off the scale freezing!
-They normally have a peak to prevent the sun going in your eyes – This is particularly handy in Wintertime because the sun can often seem to be “lower in the sky”.
+Caps are usually used when it is not off-the-scale freezing!
+They normally have a peak to prevent the sun from going in your eyes – This is particularly handy in Wintertime because the sun can often seem to be “lower in the sky”.

 Most wetsuit hoods are made with one flap that goes inside your wetsuit, and one that makes a seal over the top of your suit.
 The idea here is to prevent any cold water being able to ‘flush’ into your suit – which can be fricken freezing, trust me!